-As at March 31, 2021, term notes payable in the amount of \$729,972 were outstanding from related parties, contractors and employees as settlement of compensation, service fees and expenses payable.
-The notes have an annual interest rate of 8% and are due September 30, 2020, December 31, 2020 and June 30, 2021.
-The notes carry a termination fee of 10% upon early redemption of the notes for which there is an embedded derivative arising - the fair value of this is NIL.
+As at December 31, 2021, term notes payable in the amount of \$937,709 were outstanding from a related party.
+The notes have an annual interest rate of 8% and one of the notes carry a termination fee of 10% upon early redemption of the note for which there is an embedded derivative arising - the fair value of this is NIL.
 There was no material gain / (loss) arising on this.
-In addition, at the option of the note holders, the December 2018 note can be converted to stock during future private placements that raise a minimum of CAD \$500,000, of those future private placements (see note 9).
+In addition, at the option of the note holder, the June and December 2019 notes can be converted to stock at the discretion of the holder during future private placements that raise a minimum of CAD \$500,000, of those future private placements as a conversion price equal to that of the private placement..
+The remaining notes are due on demand.